 3. At play time, set out a play mat and tray.
 Dump the ice out from the ice trays and put in plastic bins or flat trays.

-4. Ask your child ways they think the ice will melt or how they might get the objects out.
-(This is a prediction!
-Part of the Science experiment process)
+4. First, ask your child ways they think the ice will melt or how they might get the objects out.

-5. Offer your child spoons and bottles like these of warm water to work their way to the objects.
+5. Next, offer your child spoons and bottles like these of warm water to work their way to the objects.

-6. As your child works their way to the objects you can demonstrate how to sort, build or match once the objects are freed.
+6. Then, as your child works their way to the objects you can demonstrate how to sort, build, or match once the objects are freed.

-7. As you and your child clean up, ask them questions like:
+7. While you and your child clean up, ask them questions like:

 How were you able to release the objects?